millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

 We can apply networks for studying the internet: we model websites as nodes in the graph which are connected by various hyperlinks acting as edges.
-Networks like this allow have traditionally allowed search engines such as Google to rank pages based on importance or relevance.
+Networks like this have traditionally allowed search engines such as Google to rank pages based on importance or relevance.
 In this lab we will walk you through this process of finding the importance of pages.